loliGothicK/cbt/README.md

 ## cbt wandbox

-'cbt wandbox' command allows to send your C/C++ codes to wandbox and show program result.
+'cbt wandbox' command allows to send your codes to wandbox and show program result.

+Example

 ```cpp
 // hello.cpp